ReidWilliams/baby-clothes-icons/README.md

-# baby-clothes-icons
-Icons for baby clothes storage
+# Icons to help you find what you're looking for

+- Print
+- Cut out
+- Glue to drawers with Elmer's or something stronger